AcuWet™ Hydrophilic Coating Products

-Aculon's hydrophilic treatments can bond with many different surfaces at the nano-scale to create extremely water-attracting surfaces.
-This innovative hydrophilic coating technology is extremely easy to apply through many different methods, many requiring little or no costly capitol equipment.
+Aculon’s hydrophilic treatments can bond with many different surfaces at the nano-scale to create extremely water-attracting surfaces.
+This innovative hydrophilic coating technology is extremely easy to apply using different methods, many requiring little or no costly capitol equipment.

 Aculon’s patented hydrophilic surface treatments come into their own in environments and conditions characterized by the need for a lubricious or water-attracting surface.
 Our range of hydrophilic technologies, AcuWet™, services a wide array of applications and durability requirements.